HospitalRun/hospitalrun-core/README.md

 </div>

-This repository will host core functions and logics for the HospitalRun server.
+This repository will host all elements shared between Frontend and Backend, including CouchDB design-documents.

 <hr />